Sergio-Zubizarreta/Sergio-Zubizarreta/README.md

     - _(Planned)_ Multiplayer 3D platforming racing experience

 - **2.5D Pixel Art RPG (In Design):**
-  I'm prototyping a **Zelda-like/JRPG** hi-res pixel art game inspired by my favorites—_Sea of Stars_, _Owlboy_, and upcoming releases like _Alabaster Dawn_ and _Threads of Time_  by Radical Fish Riyo Studios.
+  I'm prototyping a **Zelda-like/JRPG** hi-res pixel art game inspired by my favorites: _Sea of Stars_, _Owlboy_, and upcoming releases like _Alabaster Dawn_ and _Threads of Time_  by Radical Fish Riyo Studios.

 ---